 What is the most important thing you want our readers to know?

 If you want to start a business, don’t try to do it alone.
 Ask for help and accept help.
 Use your gifts and ask others who have expertise in other areas.
 Successful (and happy) people surround themselves with others to support them.
 And be thankful, always.

 What is your favorite part about your job?

 Being home when the kids get home from school.
-Spending time with them everyday since my new schedule allows more flexibility (the studio is open mornings and evenings, the afternoons are for my kids).
-And I am teaching them the importance of being of service and working hard for your dreams.
+Spending time with them every day since my new schedule allows more flexibility (the studio is open mornings and evenings, the afternoons are for my kids).
+And I am teaching them the importance of being of service and working hard for their dreams.